 A provider, typically an oncologist, documents the status and progression of a patient’s condition.
 That status informs the provider on whether and how to proceed with radiation treatment.
 That formulation of clinical information and the need for radiation are taken as the ‘Intent’ to treat.

-A variety of specialists, typically logging into a Radiation Oncology Information System (ROIS) work together to formulate the particulars of the treatment plan.
+A variety of specialists, typically logging into a Radiation Oncology Information System (ROIS) work together to formulate the particulars of the treatment strategy.
 Often, this includes the collection of body sites and treatment phases that may be necessary for that patient’s treatment.
-This detailed approach at plan development is the ‘Prescription.’
-This level of documentation may also be transmitted by DICOM transactions in profiles outside of the scope of PDR.
+This detailed approach at development is the ‘Prescription’.
+This level of documentation may also be transmitted by DICOM transactions in profiles outside of the scope of XRTS.

-Those same specialists collaborate on the dose and fractionation scheme which describes how that radiation dose will be achieved.
+Those same specialists collaborate on the dose and fractionation scheme that describes how that radiation dose will be achieved.
 This typically involves specification of the number of fractions and schedule for treatment.
 These considerations group together as a ‘Phase’ of treatment.

 A treatment ‘Fraction’ is used in this profile as a planning concept.
-It is used to help providers and specialists determine the number of patient treatment visits necessary to receive a total dose of treatment.
-Depending on how this treatment is conceptualized, doses may be measured in ‘Half Fractions’ as a method of spacing out the doses.
+It is used to help providers and specialists determine the number of patient treatment visits necessary to receive the prescribed dose of radiation.

-Treatment visits are often defined in terms of ‘Sessions’ or single encounters between a patient and a treatment machine.
+Treatment visits are often defined in terms of ‘Sessions’, or single encounters between a patient and a treatment machine.
 A given session may involve delivery of radiation for one or more phases in one or more fractions.

 X.4.2 Use Cases